AmazinAxel/AmazinAxel/README.md

 - I am more of a web based developer
 - I have a good knowledge of HTML, CSS and some other languages
 - I want to help make the world better by programming :D
-- I blog at my website at https://amazinaxel.com
+- I have a blog on my website at https://amazinaxel.com
 - You can contact me through the [discussions tab in this repository](https://github.com/AmazinAxel/AmazinAxel)